-While it is compatible on camera with most of Nikon’s current offerings, it is truly at home on professional level DSLRs and the new mirrorless Z7.
-At a cost of around $600, it’s probably not likely to find a home on most of the consumer-level Nikons, but it does work with them.
+While it is compatible on-camera with most of Nikon’s current offerings, it is truly at home on professional-level DSLRs and the new mirrorless Nikon Z7.
+At a fairly pricey cost, it’s probably not likely to find a home on most of the consumer-level Nikons, but it does work with them.

-The cameras that can take full advantage of all of the features of the Nikon SB-5000 are the D5 and D850 full frame cameras, the D500 and D7500 APS-C format cameras, and the Z7 and Z6 mirrorless full-frame cameras.
+The cameras that can take full advantage of all of the features of the Nikon SB-5000 are the Nikon D5 and D850 full-frame cameras, the D500 and D7500 APS-C format cameras, and the Z7 and Z6 mirrorless full-frame cameras.
 The feature of this flash that these models can access is the new radio wireless remote function.